heathercat123/cursedwindowsupgrades/README.md

 1. Every file you had on Windows XP is located inside *C:\\$WINDOWS.~Q\\DATA*
 1. Moving every folder from *C:\\$WINDOWS.~Q\\DATA* to *C:\\* to bring your programs back

+No *OK* button was harmed during the upgrade.

 ## Windows Vista to Windows 8